Onboarding Crypto Clients: The Accounting Firm's Checklist (2026)

 - Capture complete access with a documented completeness representation.

-- Use a crypto-scoped engagement letter — chains, reliance, clean-up, DAC8, advisory limits.
+- Use a crypto-scoped engagement letter covering chains, reliance, clean-up, DAC8, and advisory limits.

 - Separate the firm's AML obligation from the client's business AML.

-- Keep clear acceptance/exit criteria — declining is legitimate.
+- Keep clear acceptance and exit criteria, since declining is legitimate.

-- Confirm acceptance/DD/engagement terms with the professional body and compliance counsel — jurisdiction-specific; not professional/legal/AML advice.
+- Confirm acceptance, due diligence, and engagement terms with the professional body and compliance counsel.
+These are jurisdiction-specific, and this is not professional, legal, or AML advice.

 How vendor tools support onboarding

-Cryptio and Bitwave help capture and validate wallet/exchange connections so completeness of access can be assessed at onboarding.
-The tool supports access capture; the engagement terms, client due diligence, and acceptance decision remain the firm's obligation under its professional and AML rules.
+Cryptio and Bitwave help capture and validate wallet and exchange connections so completeness of access can be assessed at onboarding.
+The tool supports access capture; the engagement terms, the client due diligence, and the acceptance decision remain the firm's obligation under its professional and AML rules.

-Wag3s for accountants supports complete wallet/exchange access capture and flags gaps so the firm can document completeness at onboarding — while the engagement letter, the firm's own client due diligence, and acceptance stay the firm's obligation.
+Wag3s for accountants supports complete wallet and exchange access capture and flags gaps, so a firm can document completeness at onboarding rather than assume it.
+The judgement layer stays with the firm: the engagement letter, the firm's own client due diligence, and the acceptance decision are the firm's obligation.
 See the accountants page.

 Further reading